CommunistMountain/BalanceModFork/checklist.md

     <li>SYSTEMS:</li>
     <ol>
         <li>Backup Battery: Now includes the effects of Battery Charger.</li>
         <li>Hacking: Cost of deploying hacking drone from 1 to 2.
 Drone will explode if the system is depowered while the drone is mid-flight.
 (TODO ensure cost increase works for enemies? try editing power tag in dlcBlueprints.xml DRONE_HACKING.
-Or see https://github.com/FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module hacking int spenddrone)</li>
+Or see https://github.com/FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module hacking int spenddrone) (TODO 2 enemy ships that start with hacking, like AUTO_ASSAULT_DLC, also need 2x drone parts)</li>
     </ol>
     <li>WEAPONS:</li>
     <ol>